Back to posts

 Zomato's logging system architecture

-• Filebeat: This tool collects logs from Docker containers and EC2 instances.
-Filebeat forwards logs to Kafka, which helps in scaling and reliability.
+• Filebeat: Collects logs from Docker containers and EC2 instances, forwarding them to Kafka for enhanced scaling and reliability.

 yaml